michellelala/VolunteerGo/frontend/README.md

 Volunteers can:
 - Sign up to be part of the network of volunteers
-- Start sending pings to organizations
+- Send pings to organizations
-- See what organizations are near your current location
+- See what organizations are near their current location